(A) Critical control points.

-(a) Shellfish shall be protected from contamination while being transferred from one point to another during handling and processing.
+(a) Shellstock shall be protected from contamination while being transferred from one point to another during handling and processing;

-(c) Food contact surfaces shall be protected from contamination by adulterants by using cleaning compounds and sanitizing agents only in accordance with the manufacturer#s label directions.
+(c) Food contact surfaces shall be protected from contamination by adulterants by using cleaning compounds and sanitizing agents only in accordance with manufacturer's label directions.

-(d) Ice used in shellfish processing which is not made on site in the shellfish processing facility shall be inspected upon receipt and rejected if the ice is not delivered in a way so as to be protected from contamination.
+(e) Ice used in shellstock processing which is not made on site in the shellstock processing facility shall be inspected upon receipt and rejected if the ice is not delivered in a way so as to be protected from contamination.
 Ice shall be stored in a safe and sanitary manner to prevent contamination of the ice.

-(e) Adequate ventilation shall be provided to minimize condensation in areas where food is stored, processed or packed.
+(f) Adequate ventilation shall be provided to minimize condensation in areas where food is stored, processed, or packed.